svikashk/incremental-development/week-1/development-strategy-team-repo.md

 1. Copy-paste this development strategy file into a file called `development-strategy.md`
 1. Add a license
 1. Give a title to your README
+1. Fill out the rest of this file with your team's names
 1. Push the changes
 1. turn on GitHub Pages